TalosSources/carte_interactive_UP/notes/roadmap.md

 # Features
+* website, perhaps adress (or descriptive place name, like a neighborhood or street or smtg)? perhaps we should ditch lat/long and replace them with addresses, and use some API to fetch the leaflet pos? or maybe leaflet does it?
 * structured tags. this could go very far, with type theory stuff.
 But as a beginning, there can be categories (which are predefined, and adding a new one is a developer's decision), and tags which are multiple.
 Then categories are selected separately from tags.
 They could be food, objects, third places, ... also another idea, allow an option "OR" / "AND" (way to combine multiple selected tags)
-* website, perhaps adress (or descriptive place name, like a neighborhood or street or smtg)? perhaps we should ditch lat/long and replace them with addresses, and use some API to fetch the leaflet pos? or maybe leaflet does it?
 * store the filter info somewhere. it could be in local storage.
 It could also be in the url, which would have the additional advantage of being shareable (can share a link with all thriftstores in lausanne!). also, perhaps there's an UI thing here where people don't understand that clicking on a card will lead to another page.
 Perhaps having that clicking on the card highlights it, and opens the corresponding popup, while a button "more information" leads to the place page.
 Need feedback for that, but it would at least make more sense to me, even if it doesn't lead to more efficient interaction. indeed the current hover-highlight-popup-interaction solution is a bit unsatisfying, as highlightling is lost for below cards as the mouse must go over higher cards, triggering their highlighting instead.
-* accessibility
+* accessibility (need to look up how to do that properly)
+* better mobile support

 * filter by tag -> DONE